YottaDB/YDBDoc/MessageRecovery/errors.rst

 COLLDATAEXISTS
 ----------------

-COLLDATAEXISTS, Collation type cannot be changed while xxxx data exists
+COLLDATAEXISTS, Collation type cannot be changed while xxxxyyyy data exists

 Run Time Error: This indicates that an attempt was made to change the local collation type while xxxx was either a subscripted local, for a process collation change, or a gvn name, for global variable collation.